top of page

 Key information:

-We are looking for someone local to London who is enthusiastic about both heritage and theatre and making the arts and heritage more accessible for others.
+We are looking for someone local to Colchester who is enthusiastic about both heritage and theatre and making the arts and heritage more accessible for others.
 You will have excellent communication skills and a positive outlook ad a good sense of humour.
-Ideally, you will have some theatre experience and a current DBS check.
-(Although not essential as we can hep sort this if needed)
+You will have experience in a similar role and working with vulnerable adults with experience of both heritage.
+This role is subject to a DBS check.

 To apply:

-Please send us a copy of your CV along with a cover letter telling us a little bit about yourself, your experience and what you can bring to the project.
+Please send us a copy of your CV along with a cover letter or a video/audio recording telling us a little bit about yourself, your experience and what you can bring to the project.
+(Please note, recordings should be no longer than 5 minutes in length)

 blackdogtheatrecreation@gmail.com